swag-lang/swag/bin/reference/tests/language/src/230_documentation.md

 > WARNING:
 > Swag only supports single line list items.
 You cannot have complex paragraphs (or sub lists).

-## Descriptions
+## Definition Lists

-You can add a description with the '+' character followed by a blank, and then the title.
+You can add a definition title with the '+' character followed by a blank, and then the title.
-The description paragraph should come after the title, with at least 4 blanks or one tabulation.
+The description paragraph should come just after the title, with at least 4 blanks or one tabulation.

 ```swag
 // + Title